Tokyo

 This newly built, small but shaded alleyway is part of a memorial monument dedicated to Colombin Cafe, a legendary and historical pastry store that was the first French pastry store to ever open in Japan.
 As the Harajuku location has now moved, in its place a monument and trendy walking path was created.
 Colombin Street is located next to the Meiji Jingumae ‘Harajuku’ Station metro line: here

-7. Shibuya Hikarie Orb 11F
+7. Shibuya Hikarie Mall 11F (Sky Lobby)

 8. Cosmo Planetarium Shibuya

 The Cosmos Planetarium in Shibuya is a hidden gem located a short 5 minute walk from Shibuya Station.
-With several shows throughout the day, its suitable for people of all ages.
+With several shows throughout the day, it’s suitable for people of all ages.
 A perfect place for a nap, for 40 minutes, visitors can lay down on fully reclining seats and stargaze at all the constellations and stars residing over Tokyo while listening to calming music.
 For details and show times check the website: here

 9. Shibuya Botanical Garden